2017 Fordham Rams football team

-The 2017 Fordham Rams football team represented Fordham University in the 2017 NCAA Division I FCS football season.
-They were led by second-year head coach Andrew Breiner and played their home games at Coffey Field as a member of the Patriot League.
-They finished the season 4–7, 3–3 in Patriot League play to finish in a three-way tie for third place.
+The 2017 Fordham Rams football team represented Fordham University as a member of the Patriot League during the 2017 NCAA Division I FCS football season.
+Led by second-year head coach Andrew Breiner, the Rams compiled an overall record of 4–7 with a mark of 3–3 in conference play, placing in a three-way tie for third in the Patriot League.
+Fordham played home games at Coffey Field in The Bronx.

-On December 5, head coach Andrew Breiner resigned to become the quarterbacks coach at Mississippi State.
-He finished at Fordham with a two-year record of 12–10.
+On December 5, Breiner resigned to become the quarterbacks coach at Mississippi State.
+He finished his tenure at Fordham with a two-year record of 12–10.

 Schedule

 The 2017 schedule consists of five home and six away games.
 The Rams will host Patriot League foes Lehigh, Holy Cross, and Bucknell, and will travel to Lafayette, Colgate, and Georgetown.

 In 2017, Fordham's non-conference opponents will be Independent Army, Central Connecticut and Bryant of the Northeast Conference, Eastern Washington of the Big Sky Conference, and Yale of the Ivy League.